dkapur17/brickbreaker/README.md

 9. Each time the ball hits a brick and does damage to it, the score is increased by `1`.
 But in while the **"Thru-ball"** powerup is active, every brick that is destoryed adds an amount equal to its strength to the score.
 Breaking an *unbreakable* brick while in **"Thru-ball"** mode will add `4` points to the score.

-10. The a round is over when the all the balls have gone out of bounds, i.e., they have hit the bottom edge of the board.
+10. A round is over when the all the balls have gone out of bounds, i.e., they have hit the bottom edge of the board.
 In this case, the player loses a life.

 11. The game is over either when the player loses all his lives or all breakable bricks in the game have been destroyed.